 This event takes place rain or shine.

-For our mobility-impaired visitors, we recommend that you call ahead and speak with Jody Schmidt or Kimberly McCollum regarding tour route information.
+For our mobility-impaired visitors, we recommend that you call ahead and speak with Bob Barnett or Kimberly McCollum regarding tour route information.
 Call 901-774-3212.

 Elmwood is grateful to the Crawford-Howard Private Foundation for their generous support of the Costume Twilight Tour.